Wines made in Nepal

 The wine manufactured in Pokhara, Dadaghare is considered to be the first Nepali wine.
 It is not only popular among the local customers but also foreigners.
 The wine available in four different flavors- Aangan, priced at Rs 360 per 750ml; Pidi, Rs.360; Majheri Rs.495 and Aati, Rs.500, is manufactured using various fruits, herbal fruits and honey and is absolutely chemical free.

 One of the most popular wines, Hinwa is manufactured by Makalu wine industries at Sankhuwasabha.
-Made from wild fruits like raspberry, Himalayan barberry and saffron, the wine first started manufacture in 1995.
+Made from wild fruits like raspberry, Himalayan barberry and saffron, the wine first started manufacture in 1994.
 The number one brand in the Nepali market, a bottle (750 ml) of Hinwa costs Rs.380.
 The brand offers Hinwa White wine and Hinwa red wine in 750ml and 4litres.